 Children can develop emotional problems due to a number of reasons, such as school performance, peer relations, and home relations.
 What many think could be a “stage” could turn into counterproductive, disruptive, or even dangerous behavior.
-Our extensive team at Children’s Hospital of Clinical Psychologists, Pediatric Psychologists, and Pediatric Neuropsychologists provide diagnostic interviews with parents and children, psychological evaluations, and informing conferences.
+Our extensive team of Clinical Psychologists, Pediatric Psychologists, and Pediatric Neuropsychologists provide diagnostic interviews with parents and children, psychological evaluations, and informing conferences.

 - Autism Spectrum Disorder

 - Behavioral-Emotional problems secondary to a medical diagnosis